Root Guard

 Why this matters

-DHT (dihydrotestosterone) is a hormone your body produces naturally from testosterone via an enzyme called 5-alpha-reductase.
-In moderate amounts, it's harmless.
-But when DHT accumulates around hair follicles, it gradually miniaturises them — making each growth cycle produce a thinner, shorter strand.
+DHT (dihydrotestosterone) is a hormone produced from testosterone via 5-alpha-reductase.
+In moderate concentrations, it is neutral.
+When DHT accumulates around follicles, it miniaturizes them — each growth cycle produces a thinner, shorter strand.

-This is the mechanism behind androgenetic alopecia (pattern thinning) — the most common form of hair loss in both men and women.
-It typically starts at the temples and crown, which is why those areas thin first.
+This is the mechanism behind androgenetic alopecia (pattern thinning) — the most prevalent form of hair thinning in both men and women.
+The temples and crown are the most hormone-sensitive zones.

 The pathway

-We take a multi-target approach, because DHT-driven thinning operates at several biological levels — and blocking just one leaves the others exposed.
-The sophistication isn't in doing more, but in choosing exactly the right form at each level.
+DHT-driven thinning operates at several biological levels.
+Blocking one leaves the others exposed.
+The precision is not in doing more — it is in selecting the right form at each level.

 Level 1 — enzyme inhibition.
-HairBooster uses microencapsulated saw palmetto — a liposterolic extract engineered for stability and bioavailability, not the cheaper raw-powder form found in most supplements.
+HairBooster uses microencapsulated saw palmetto — a liposterolic extract engineered for stability and bioavailability, not the cheaper raw-powder form.
 It competitively inhibits 5-alpha-reductase types I and II, the enzymes that convert testosterone into DHT.
 Among hair-supporting botanicals, saw palmetto has the broadest evidence base.
-We chose the form that honors that evidence.
+The form was selected to honor that evidence.

 Level 2 — receptor competition.
-Pumpkin seed extract provides beta-sitosterol, which competes with DHT at the androgen receptor — blocking DHT from binding to follicle cells even if some gets through.
-A concentrated 20:1 extract was selected because concentration drives phytosterol density, and density drives results.
+Pumpkin seed extract delivers beta-sitosterol, which competes with DHT at the androgen receptor — preventing binding to follicle cells even when some DHT gets through.
+A concentrated 20:1 extract was selected because concentration drives phytosterol density, and density drives efficacy.

 Level 3 — cofactor support.
-Zinc modulates 5-alpha-reductase activity as an enzymatic cofactor, adding a mineral-level layer to the defense.
-It's the kind of quiet contributor that makes the whole system more robust.
+Zinc modulates 5-alpha-reductase activity as an enzymatic cofactor, adding a mineral-level layer to the system.

 What the research shows